ywalia01/thufirhawat/README.md

 # thufirhawat

-A rude telegram bot made for personal usage.
+A rude made for personal usage.